ciprian-anghel/google-cloud-poc/README.md

 > [!IMPORTANT]
-> The following notes apply for configuring instances on Google Cloud Run and Google Cloud Sql with postgres.
+> The following configuration was used to deploy instances on Google Cloud Run and Google Cloud Sql with postgres.

 # Server side key notes
 ## Connect to Google Cloud SQL database